Rebecca Frank, LPC-Associate.

 Rebecca values embodying the simple yet powerful acts of openness, non-judgment and empathy, and cultivates a space in which clients feel safe, respected, and trusting of the process.
 She appreciates taking a collaborative and strengths based perspective with her clients, as she believes that clients have internal resources and innate abilities that can be fostered towards growth and healing.

 Rebecca applies an integrative approach, utilizing ACT, MBCT, narrative, attachment, and psychodynamic theory, and uses interventions from DBT, somatic psychology, neurobiology, feminist therapy, mindfulness and art therapy techniques.
 She sees value in understanding these elements from a systems lens, taking notice of the ways in which family, culture, societal structures, and oppressive forces interact and have influence on our personal identities and lives.
-Rebecca will also provide Eye Movement Desensitization and Reprocessing (EMDR).
+Rebecca also provides Eye Movement Desensitization and Reprocessing (EMDR).

 Licenses and Certifications